 Need a hand?
 Use this template by easily filling in the blanks with your information.

 When I located the job ad for the [Name of Position as Used in Job Ad] position at [Company Name], I was thrilled, to say the very least.
 As a [Current or Most Recent Job] with [# of Years] years of on-the-job expertise, I’ve become very skilled in [List a Few Skills, Particularly the Most Relevant to This Position].
 I believe that my unique background, past experience, and arsenal of skills make me a top candidate to consider for this job.

-Expert Hint: The jobs of secretaries, office assistants, and administrative assistants are projected to decline by 192,000, or 5%, between 2016 and 2026.
+Expert Hint: The jobs of secretaries, office assistants, and administrative assistants are projected to decline by 7%, between 2020 and 2030.
 With a lot fewer jobs to go around, competition will be RuPaul fierce.
 Don’t go easy on your administrative assistant cover letter if you want a chance at an interview with the office manager.

 4. Highlight related secretarial strengths & administrative skills